Declaring vs. Inferring

 is also assignable to string | null

 .
-While this behavior might seem impractical, it is mathematically sound.
+While this behavior might seem impractical, it is mathematically sound, and in some instances desirable.

 would have been inferred as string